matteo-chesi/eth-cscs.github.io/getting_started/running_jobs/README.md

 srun ./hello_world_mpi.x
 ```

-# Migration from Cray ALPS to native SLURM
+## Migration from Cray ALPS to native SLURM

-Cray systems are equipped with native SLURM: the main difference is the absence of aprun, which was been replaced by the SLURM command srun.
+Cray systems are equipped with native SLURM: the main difference is the absence of aprun, which was replaced by the SLURM command srun.
 The migration from Cray ALPS (Application Level Placement Scheduler) to native SLURM is supported by the simple examples available below for the most common usage with MPI and hybrid MPI/OpenMP jobs.
 SLURM man pages (e.g man sbatch) will give useful information and more details on specific options, along with the documentation available on line at: http://slurm.schedmd.com/documentation.html.

 Advanced users might also be interested in consulting the presentations available on line from the Slurm User Group meeting, which cover the new features of the latest SLURM release: http://slurm.schedmd.com/publications.html.